This post may contain affiliate links. Please read my affiliate policy.

 How to Blend a Fall Smoothie

-Since this isn’t a green smoothie (though feel free to add leafy greens if you want), the two-step blend method will change slightly.
+Since this isn’t a green smoothie (though feel free to add leafy green vegetables if you want), the two-step blend method will change slightly.

 1. Blend the almond milk, pecans and frozen cauliflower until smooth.
 Stop and scrape down the sides as needed to get all the nuts.

 2. Add the remaining ingredients and blend again until smooth.
-The pumpkin puree is obviously already smooth yet it is pretty thick so you may need to add a bit more liquid if your blender needs a little help.
+The pumpkin puree is already smooth, but it’s pretty thick, so you may need to add a bit more liquid.
+You can also check out my top smoothie blenders for making creamy smoothies.

 Fall Smoothie Ingredient Swaps

-To make this fall smoothie nut-free, swap the pecans for oats or hemp hearts and swap the almond milk with the nut-free milk of your choice (hemp milk is a great option!).
+To make this fall smoothie nut-free, swap the pecans for oats or hemp hearts and swap the almond milk with the nut-free milk of your choice (hemp milk is a great option and you can check out my guide to make hemp milk at home).

 If pumpkin pie spice is your thing then go all out and use a pre-made spice mix or add in some ground ginger and cloves along with the spices I already mentioned.

-Swap the maple syrup with honey or another natural sweetener.
+Swap the maple syrup with honey or you can also check out more natural sweeteners in my guide.
 Pumpkin isn’t super sweet on its own so I find this smoothie does need some added sweetness.

 What can I add instead of yogurt to a smoothie?